 If you receive services from an out-of-network provider or at an out-of-network facility, you will likely be responsible for all costs not covered by Original Medicare (Part A & Part B).

 It is important to note that network restrictions do not apply in emergencies.

 Let’s say you decided to get a Medicare Select policy through AARP.
 The price was $20 a month less, which fits perfectly into your budget.

 One day, you have to get tests and blood work done with the same doctor you’ve always gone to.

-To your surprise, your doctor’s office said they do not take you Medicare Supplement insurance.
+To your surprise, your doctor’s office said that they don’t take your Medicare Supplement insurance.

-Your Medicare coverage was the only coverage he accepted.
+Your Original Medicare coverage was the only coverage he accepted.

 If you have a situation where you’ve had services done and the supplement is not accepted, you may be responsible for what Medicare did not pay.

 If this happens to you, keep reading to learn what your options are.